Updating Yandex StoreDoc cluster settings

 -

-updateMask: Comma-separated list of settings you want to update. -
+updateMask: Comma-separated string of settings you want to update. -

-configSpec.mongodb.<Yandex_StoreDoc_host_type>.resources: Storage parameters:diskTypeId: Disk type.diskSize: New storage size in bytes.
+configSpec.mongodb.<Yandex_StoreDoc_host_type>.resources: Storage parameters:diskTypeId: Disk type.diskSize: New storage size, in bytes.

 Yandex StoreDoc host type depends on the sharding type.
 Possible values: